exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 #### Disable Proofs

 Proofs are temporarily disabled.
 Creating proofs is _not_ supported in this release.
-They will be re-enabled in one of the next releases.
+They will be re-enabled in one of the following releases.

 ### Update the Transactions

-1. Update the [`TransactionConverter#toTransaction`][to-transaction]
+1. Update [`TransactionConverter#toTransaction`][to-transaction]
 to its new signature.

-2. Use `int` ids in transactions.
+2. Use `int` IDs in transactions.

-3. When needed to access the newly namespaced schema in `Transaction#execute`, use [`TransactionContext.getServiceName`][tx-context-get-name] or `TransactionContext.getServiceId`:
+3. To access the schema in `Transaction#execute`, use [`TransactionContext.getServiceName`][tx-context-get-name]
+or `TransactionContext.getServiceId`: